sadkellz/External-Melee-Camera/readme.md

 > ### Descriptions
 > > ##### Sync Camera
 > >
-> > This will start controlling Melee's camera from Blender.
-To stop, press _'Q'_.
+> > This feature allows you to control the camera in Super Smash Bros.
+Melee using Blender.
+Press _'Q'_ to disable camera control.
 >
 > > ##### Save State
 > >